LiamYaoLian/blog-source/blog/source/_posts/MySQL.md

 * HAVING
    - The query result includes only groups satisfying the HAVING conditions.
-(If no GROUP BY is present, all rows implicitly form a single aggregate group.).
+(If no GROUP BY is present, all rows implicitly form a single aggregate group.)
    - The WHERE clause specifies conditions on columns in the select list, but cannot refer to aggregate functions.
-   - LIMIT is applied after HAVING
    - SQL standard: HAVING must reference only columns in the GROUP BY clause or columns used in aggregate functions.
 Extension: permits HAVING to refer to columns in the SELECT list and columns in outer subqueries.
 If a HAVING column name is used both in GROUP BY and as an aliased column in the select column list, preference is given to the column in the GROUP BY column

+ * aggregation function
+  - AVG: ignore null
+  - COUNT
+    - COUNT(*) to count the number of rows in a table
+    - COUNT(column) ignores NULL values
+  - MAX: ignore null
+  - MIN: ignore null
+  - SUM: ignore null
-   -
+  - for each group
+  - can put `Distinct` inside (), such as `count(DISTINCT prod_price)`

  * For update: ...
  * DISTINCT